OnelioViera/devconnector-v2/README.md

 3. Make the following file, server.js, in the root directory.

--This is the content of the server.js file
+- This is the content of the server.js file

 const express = require('express');